-The diagnostic tools used will depend on the type of suspected dissection.
-Commonly used diagnostic procedures include:
+The diagnostic tools depend on the type of suspected dissection.
+We commonly use:

-UVA is a national leader in the use of stent-grafts to treat aortic dissections and is a regional center for patients with any arterial dissection, particularly aortic dissections.
+UVA is a national leader in the use of stent-grafts and is a regional center for patients with any arterial dissection, particularly aortic dissections.